 Opening in January at 2657 East College Avenue in Decatur, Cremalosa is first and foremost a gelato shop, says owner Meridith Ford, but it’s also going to be a place for pastry, gelato cakes and pops, sorbetto, beer, and wine.
+[Update: After a delay, Cremalosa officially opened on February 21.]

 Named for the Italian word for cream, the gelato flavors at Cremalosa are inspired by the Southern cakes, pies, and “penny candy” Ford grew up eating.
 Regular flavors include dark chocolate fudge brownie, sea salt caramel, and banana pudding, while seasonal options will include malted milk ball and a gingersnap cookie flavor during the holidays.
 Traditional gelato such as pistachio and stracciatella will also be available.
 Boozy shakes include the Elvis—a mix of banana pudding gelato, peanut butter, bourbon whiskey, vanilla wafers, and whipped cream.